wasmerio/wasmer-php/README.md

 ## Examples

-There is a toy program in `tests/`, written en Rust:
+There is a toy program in `tests/`, written in Rust:

 ```rust
 #[no_mangle]